Highpoint2000/canlog-server/README.md

 # CanLogServer Plugin for [FM-DX-Webserver](https://github.com/NoobishSVK/fm-dx-webserver)
 This plugin provides a central server to manage the FMLIST logs and DX alerts.

-## Version 2.0 (only works from Scanner plugin version 2.8c and DX-Alert plugin 3.4  !!!)
+## Version 2.1 (only works from Scanner plugin version 2.8c and DX-Alert plugin 3.4  !!!)

-- Added management for the alarms of the DX-Alert plugin
+- Local storage of history to restore it on reboot

 ## Installation notes: